AndydeCleyre/colorcodebot/README.rst

 .. code::

-    colorcodebot
+   colorcodebot
-   ├── app                   # core app that gets deployed, with encrypted secrets │  └── sops               # encrypted deployment-specific data ├── dev-requirements.in   # loosely versioned reqs for mk/ and start/ scripts ├── dev-requirements.txt  # lockfile (made by mk/reqs.sh)
-   ├── mk                    # scripts that make things ├── start                 # scripts that help start the bot ├── templates             # used by mk/ scripts to generate files └── vars.<deployment>.yml # unencrypted deployment-specific data
+   ├──app                   # core app that gets deployed, with encrypted secrets │  └──sops               # encrypted deployment-specific data ├──dev-requirements.in   # loosely versioned reqs for mk/ and start/ scripts ├──dev-requirements.txt  # lockfile (made by mk/reqs.sh) ├──mk                    # scripts that make things ├──start                 # scripts that help start the bot ├──templates             # used by mk/ scripts to generate files └──vars.<deployment>.yml # unencrypted deployment-specific data

 When building a container image with the included script, ``app`` becomes ``/home/colorcodebot``,